 Sadness is a normal emotion that can arise at different points in life.
 It’s a natural response to loss and is usually temporary.
 However, depression is a more serious and persistent mental health condition that can significantly impact your daily life.

-If you’re experiencing symptoms of depression after losing your job, seek help from a mental health professional.
+If you’re experiencing symptoms of depression after losing your job, seek help from a mental health professional and report psychological problems to a qualified mental health provider.
 A mental health provider can provide support and treatment to help you manage your symptoms and move forward.

 Remember, it’s okay to seek help when you need it.
-Seeking help is a sign of strength and can be crucial to improving your mental health and well-being.
+Seeking help is a sign of strength and can be crucial to improving your mental health, self-esteem, and well-being.

 Do I Need Insurance to Get a Diagnosis and Treatment?